Skip to main content

 A scan layer, not a final authority

-The site turns public-source monitoring into daily briefs, topic pages, data maps, and research surfaces while keeping primary evidence linked.
+The site turns public-source monitoring into the digest, live feed, topic pages, Timeline, maps, robotics, world context, rankings, quotes, and source library while keeping original evidence linked.

 important claims point back to primary or named sources